hl-valdemar/honeylang/notes.md

 - Unused declarations should generate warnings (descend computation graph to check) and should not be part of the generated code

+- Should be able to write bare-metal executables

 ## Memory Allocation Design

 Philosophy: